-According to a 2010 Harvard Business Review article, the new business environment can be best described as turbulent, unprecedented, unstoppable, and unlikely to change anytime soon.
+According to a 2010 Harvard Business article, the new business environment can be best described as turbulent, unprecedented, unstoppable, and unlikely to change anytime soon.
 The business landscape in most industries is changing quickly because of globalization, disruptive technological innovation, regulatory restructuring and other shifts and pressures, causing competitors, suppliers and customers to change as well.
 Thus, quickly adapting to market trends can be the key to staying open for business and even becoming the leader in the industry.

 Optimizing Through Business Process Improvement